 Administrator

-The administrator will notify various people of their appointment, including the company’s creditors and Companies House, and will place a notice in the London Gazette.
-They will obtain a statement of affairs from the directors or officers of the company so its financial position can be determined and considered.
+On appointment, the administrator will notify the company’s creditors and Companies House, and will place a notice in the London Gazette.
+They will obtain a statement of affairs from the company so the current financial position can be determined and considered.
 This statement is essentially a detailed account of the company’s assets and liabilities, and a copy will be sent to Companies House.

 The administrator will then set out their proposals in relation to the company’s future for the creditors to consider and vote on.
-A copy of the proposals will be sent to the creditors, Companies House and the shareholders.
-A creditors’ committee made up of creditor representatives may be set up if the company has several creditors.
 Creditors will need to provide evidence of the debt owed to them in order to vote on the proposals and may request that the proposals be amended.

 Once the proposals have been approved, the administrator will inform everyone to whom the proposals were sent, and the court.
 If the proposals are rejected, the administrator will inform the court and may request the court to give directions as to the next step.
 Creditor approval will not be required in some cases, such as if the company has enough assets to satisfy all debts or if the company does not have sufficient assets to repay the unsecured creditors.
 Twice-yearly progress reports will be sent to the creditors and Companies House by the administrator during the administration process.
 Please see Administration timeline below.